-The most valuable growth for a company is where growth comes at an incremental ROIC in excess of the company’s historical ROIC (greater than cost of capital for an attractive business).
+The most valuable growth for a company is where it comes at an incremental ROIC in excess of the company’s historical ROIC (greater than the cost of capital for an attractive business).
 This can be the result of many things but is normally from leveraging fixed costs (‘operating leverage’) or pricing increases.

 A valuation discount to the peer group can be very attractive for a re-rating of the shares in the short-term.
-However, for a company to sustain performance over many years, there is frequently a fundamental misunderstanding of the business or growth opportunity by the investment community.
+However, for a stock to sustain performance over many years, there is frequently a fundamental misunderstanding of the business or growth opportunity by the investment community.